operator-framework/operator-sdk/website/content/en/docs/testing-operators/scorecard/custom-tests.md

 **Note**: By default, the gathered test output will be stored in `$(pwd)/test-output`.

+### Overwrite storage and untar images to prevent downloading the images from external registries

+The following options are useful to prevent downloading the images from external registries during scorecard job execution.
+That could be a case of disconnected environments or to prevent an impact of the external registry's pull limits.
+- The `--storage-image` flag can be used when executing the `operator-sdk scorecard` command to overwrite the default `busybox` image used by the Scorecard pod.
+- The `--untar-image` flag can be used when executing the `operator-sdk scorecard` command to overwrite the default untar image used by the Scorecard pod.

 ### Scorecard initContainer

 The scorecard inserts an `initContainer` into the test pods it creates.
 The